sillycowvalley/Hopper/Source/Languages/TiggerC/ReadMe.md

 ### Inline Assembly

-TiggerC supports inline assembly, allowing direct 6502 assembly instructions within your code.
+Tigger C supports inline assembly, allowing direct 6502 assembly instructions within your code.
 An underscore before a function name indicates a "naked" function, meaning it has no entry or exit code (beyond RTS).
 This means no stack frame (local variables) and no arguments.
 Inline assembly can be inserted anywhere in any method.

 #### Sample Program: Inline 6502 Assembly